Comparing Late Talkers Vs Autism

 Named after the famous scientist Albert Einstein, who was himself a late talker, the syndrome affects mostly boys who are born to parents who are either engineers, professional musicians, mathematicians or just scientists who are late talkers but end up becoming either musicians or scientists themselves.
 Children who have the syndrome will babble limited and isolated words, love puzzles as well as show great memory.
 In school, they tend to be difficult especially if they deem the things they are learning in class as simple and too boring.

 If you are suspecting that your kid could fall into this category, maybe you need to grab this book called the Einstein Syndrome by Thomas Sowell whose son was a late talker and was labelled as a retard and even an autistic.
+You can also check out this article about the einstein syndrome for gifted children who are late talkers.
 Later on, he encourages the boy to talk through recording his voice when he babbles as well as going out with him more often and some speech therapy lessons

 Check our post on toys for speech delayed kids here